SaptarshiSarkar12/Hashnode-Blog-Backup/clafkxthd000008me3n0pgaes.md

 }
 ```

 The above code is helpful when the whole project is converted and used as a Jar file🫙.
-The code basically moves the yt\_dlp.exe program responsible for downloading ⬇️ a YouTube video 🎥 to a temporary directory, thus, preventing the application from crashing💥.
-You need to download [yt\_dlp program](https://github.com/yt-dlp/yt-dlp) for your OS to download YouTube videos using this Application we just made.
+The code moves the **yt\_dlp.exe** program responsible for downloading ⬇️ a YouTube video 🎥 to a temporary directory, thus, preventing the application from crashing💥.
+You need to download the **yt\_dlp** application for your OS to download YouTube videos using this Application we just made.

 ### And We are done!! 🚀🚀 Our Application is running!!